 The Alert Templates window allows you to configure generic alert settings that you can apply to servers and groups of servers in your organization.
 Alert templates save you time and help you to avoid mistakes by simplifying alert configuration across your environment.
 SQL Diagnostic Manager allows you to import an existing alert template from the IDERA community site to suit your needs when alerting on your monitored SQL Server instances.

 To import an alert template:

-1. Click select Alert Configuration Templates, and click Import.
+- 1. Click Zelect Alert Configuration Templates, and click Import. - 2.
+On the Welcome to the Alert Template Import Wizard page, click Next to proceed.